 Rated CFM is kind of problematic as well though since actual CFM performance varies from the rated amount based on duct design, fan curve and other elements.
 When actual installations are measured, extremely few systems do better than 50% of rated and many are below 30%.
 One exception that I know of is the Accurex system that operates at 980 CFM so 70% of it’s rated CFM.
 The Modernaire and Wolf systems with remote blowers (stronger fan curves than typical consumer hoods) likely do better than 50% as well.

-Actual effluent removal performance, our primary goal with our exhaust hoods, is a bit more complicated.
+Actual effluent removal performance, our primary goal with our exhaust hoods and what we should be measuring, is a bit more complicated.
 We know that high CFM’s cannot make up for lack of proper aperture or containment volume.
 The Accurex with significant containment volume will likely perform better for effluent removal at 400 CFM (which is totally silent*) than the others at 1200 CFM.
 SO, be careful about relying on CFM’s for performance or manufacturers ratings of how noisy their system will be.
 More on this in Part II.

 Note that buildup of solids on the fan blades both decreases performance and increases noise so clean fan blades are crucial.
 A properly functioning baffle that removes most of the grease in the air stream before it gets to the fan blades is important.
 This is also where Vent-A-Hood is quite problematic as these can get buildup much faster than systems with baffles and this buildup results in lower performance and increased noise.
 It’s critical that a VAH, including the fan blades, be cleaned very frequently and that VAH owners understand that noise does not equal performance but the opposite.